-We have a commitment to increase Indigenous supplier representation in our supply chain and grow the number of mutually beneficial relationships with Indigenous organisations.
+We have a commitment to increase Indigenous supplier mutually beneficial relationships with Indigenous organisations.

 We support Indigenous businesses through the procurement of products and services.
 In FY19, we worked with 50 Indigenous suppliers across categories such as fresh produce, facilities management, recycling, medical services and IT.
-This is a 28% increase compared with FY18 and is the ninth consecutive year of Indigenous supplier growth.
+This is a 28% increase compared with FY18 and is the ninth consecutive year